Below are some guidelines and pointers on how best to video your presentation and send to the organisers in advance of your talk.

 Step 1: Create your Presentation using PowerPoint Slides

-Please include an intro slide below at the beginning of your presentation (include the title of your talk, your name and your affiliation)
+Please include an intro slide below at the beginning of your presentation (include the title of your talk, your name and your affiliation).
+Ensure that any graphs/charts/figures you include are large enough to be viewed on a screen.

 Practice going through your talk to confirm that the timings are accurate, and that the number of slides correlates with your allotment of time (3-5 minutes for posters).
-Remember to take a few moments at the start of your talk to introduce yourself, in lieu of a chair.
+Remember to take a few moments at the start of your talk to introduce yourself.

 You may consider including a contact email address and/or twitter handle in your final slide, to make it easy for attendees to contact you with any follow up questions post event.